Salt Based Water Softeners

 Salt Free Water Softeners – Descale Treatment

-In the process above (true water softening), hardness minerals are actually removed from the water.
-In the salt-free process minerals are retained in the water, but their form is changed so they will not adhere to surfaces.
+In the salt-based process above (true water softening), hardness minerals are actually removed from the water.
+In the salt-free process, minerals are retained in the water, but their form is changed so they will not adhere to surfaces.
+“Salt-free” water softeners are actually not softeners, they are “water conditioners”.

 Which System Will You Be Happy With?